apitable/apitable/README.md

 - Database Backup
 - Watermark

+For more information, please contact us at <support@apitable.com>.

 ## 🌏 Why we create APITable and open-source?

 - We believe that `Database is the cornerstone` of all the software.
 - We believe that making a `Visual Database with rich and easy user interface for everyone` can reduce the difficulty of software industry and increase the world's digitalization adoption.
 - We believe that open-sourcing `APITable` work can `Push Human Beings Forward`.

 ## 📺 Screenshot